jax-ml/jax/docs/multi_process.md

     with a port available on that process.
 Process 0 will start a JAX service exposed via that IP address and port, to which the other processes in the cluster will connect.
+  * `coordinator_bind_address`: the IP address and port to which the JAX service on process 0 in your cluster will bind.
+By default, it will bind to all available interfaces using the same port as `coordinator_address`.
   * `num_processes`: the number of processes in the cluster
   * `process_id`: the ID number of this process, in the range `[0 ..
     num_processes)`.